Elijah McClain's mom says his death sparked push for change

 DENVER -- Sheneen McClain is not always hopeful but thinks it's possible the death of her son Elijah McClain could create change.

 Officers in suburban Denver stopped the 23-year-old Black massage therapist in 2019 as he walked home from the store after getting a 911 call that he looked suspicious.
-They put him a neckhold, pinned him down and asked paramedics to sedate him with ketamine.
+They put him in a neckhold and pinned him down, and later paramedics sedated him with ketamine.

 An investigation commissioned by the city of Aurora after McClain's death got renewed attention during the nationwide push for racial justice said last week that there was no apparent legal justification for police to stop or use force on him.

-Note: This story was first published on March 4, 2021.
-It was updated on March 5, 2021, to correct erroneous reporting that police asked paramedics to sedate him with ketamine.
-A paramedic decided to inject him with ketamine.